ScottishCovidResponse/DataRepository/README.md

 value = 200.1
 ```

-The only further constraint is that all of the component names (here `latency-period` and `asymptomatic-period`) are different.
+The only further constraint is that all of the component names (here `latent-period` and `asymptomatic-period`) are different.

 [toml]: https://toml.io/en/